 Temperatures and humidity for epoxy

-Epoxy is influenced by weather and can affect curing times, viscosity, and adhesion.
+Epoxy as well as other garage floor coatings are influenced by weather and can affect curing times, viscosity, and adhesion.
 This is why temperature and humidity play an important role when applying epoxy to your garage floor and why you want to check the forecast before you start.

-Most epoxy paint coatings can be applied in temperatures from 50 to 95 degrees, with temperatures between 70 and 80 degrees considered ideal.
-Since epoxy cures exothermically, your working pot life shortens as the temperatures rise and lengthens if it is cooler.
+Most epoxy paint coatings can be applied in temperatures from 55 to 90 degrees, with temperatures between 70 and 80 degrees considered ideal.
+Since coatings are exothermic and chemically cure rather than dry like paint, your working pot life shortens as the temperatures rise and lengthens if it is cooler.

 Please read up on applying epoxy in cool temperatures if you are worried that it may not be warm enough to install properly.